NFL transaction notebook: Steelers officially sign Ebron

 —The New York Jets made the signing of center Connor McGovern official.

 McGovern, 26, agreed on March 17 to a reported three-year, $27 million contract with $18 million guaranteed.
-He started all 16 games in 2019 for the Denver Broncos.
+He started all 16 games in 2019 for the Broncos.

 —The New York Giants made the signing of linebacker Blake Martinez official.